tale-toul/OCP4AzureIPI/README.md

 ## Introduction

-The instructions and code in this repository can be used as an example to deploy an Openshift 4 cluster on a pre existing VNet in Azure.
-The installer used here is the IPI installer.
+The instructions and code in this repository can be used as an example to create a basic networking infrastructure in Azure and deploy an Openshift 4 cluster on that infrastructure using the IPI installer.

-The Openshift cluster deployed using this repository can be publc or private:
+The Openshift cluster deployed using this repository can be public or private:
-* A public cluster is fully accessible from the Internet.
+* A [public](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-vnet.html) cluster is fully accessible from the Internet.
-* A private cluster is not accessible from outside the VNet where it is created unless additional configurations are put in place to allow clients to connect from other VNets or the Internet at large.
-This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an Application Gateway to turn the private cluster, or parts of it public.
+* A [private.](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html) cluster is only accessible from the VNet where it is created unless additional configurations are put in place to allow clients to connect from other VNets or from the Internet.
+This repository provides an [example of such configuration](#accessing-a-private-openshift-cluster-from-the-internet) using an [Azure Application Gateway](#https://docs.microsoft.com/en-us/azure/application-gateway/overview) to make public the private cluster, or parts of it.
+A private cluster must be installed from a host in the same VNet where the cluster will run so the installer can resolve the DNS records served by the private DNS zone.

-    Why create a private cluster and then make it public if it can more easily be installed as public from the beginning.
-Several reasong may exist: Hidding the complex DNS domain used by the cluster and instead publish a simpler one (myapp.apps.cluster1.example.com vs myapp.example.com); Limiting the number of public applications to a subset of the all applications running in the cluster; Keeping the API endpoint private; Keeping the cluster private until it is fully configured and ready for use; Hidding a multicluster infrastructure behind a single point of access; etc.
+    Some of the reasons to create a private cluster and then make it public instead of install it as a public cluster from the beginning are:

+      * Hidding the complex DNS domain used by the cluster and instead publish a simpler one (myapp.apps.cluster1.example.com vs myapp.example.com).
+      * Limiting the number of public applications to a subset of the all applications running in the cluster.
+      * Keeping the API endpoint private.
+      * Keeping the cluster private until it is fully configured and ready for use.
+      * Hidding a multicluster infrastructure behind a single point of access.

+In regards to the outgoing network traffic, the Openshift cluster created using this repository can reach out to the Internet and connect to external services, this simplifies installation and container image pulling from external repositories for example.
+Two possible configuration options for outgoing network traffic can be used here:
+* Load Balancer.- The Openshift installer creates a load balancer with outbound rules to allow connections from the cluster to the Internet
+* NAT Gateway.- Terraform creates a NAT gateway to allow outgoing network traffic from the cluster to the Internet.
+For more details on this see the section [Outbound traffic configuration](#outbound-traffic-configuration).

-The VNet and related Azure resources required to deploy the OCP cluster are created using terraform.
+The VNet and related Azure resources required to deploy the OCP cluster are created using terraform, these include:
-The OCP cluster can be [public](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-vnet.html), that is accessible from Intenet; or [private.](https://docs.openshift.com/container-platform/4.9/installing/installing_azure/installing-azure-private.html) only accessible from the VNet where it is deployed.

-The Azure resources required to deploy the Openshift 4 cluster is an existing VNet are:
-* Resource Group.- That contains the following resources
+* Resource Group.- Contains the following resources
 * VNet
 * Subnets.- Two subnets are needed, one for the control plane (masters) and one for the worker nodes.
 * Network security groups.- One for each of the above subnets with its own security rules.
 * Resources and configuration for the oubound network traffic from the cluster nodes to the Internet.- The requirement for these resources depends on the value of the variable [outboundType](#outbound-traffic-configuration) in the install-config.yaml file.

-These resources are usually created by the IPI installer, to make it aware that they already exist and should not be created during cluster intallation the following variables must be defined in the __platform.azure__ section in the install-config.yaml file:
+To make the IPI installer aware that the above resource already exist and should not be created during cluster intallation the following variables must be defined in the __platform.azure__ section in the install-config.yaml file:

 * networkResourceGroupName.- Contains the name of the resource group where the previously mentioned, user provided network resources exist.
 * virtualNetwork.- The name of the VNet to be used